-On 8 December 2022, AMG, a wholly-owned subsidiary of the Company, received a Notice of Request from wholly-owned subsidiaries of Pacific Radiance Ltd. ("PRL"), i.e. Pacific Offshore Marine Pte.
+On 8 December 2022, AMG, a wholly-owned subsidiary of the Company, received a Notice of Request from whollyowned subsidiaries of Pacific Radiance Ltd. ("PRL"), i.e. Pacific Offshore Marine Pte.
 Ltd. ("POMPL") and Strato Maritime Services Pte.
 Ltd. ("SMS"), collectively (the "Parties") for Arbitration at the Dubai International Arbitration Centre in relation to a claim of net charter-hires outstanding of US\$2,724,000.

-Subsequent to the financial year-end, on 14 February 2023, the Group has reached a settlement with the Parties and consequently, the Arbitration has been withdrawn on even date.
-The agreed settlement amount had been fully provided as liabilities in the balance sheet of the Group as at 31 December 2022.
+On 14 February 2023, the Group has reached a settlement with the Parties and consequently, the Arbitration has been withdrawn on even date.
+The agreed settlement amount had been fully paid in April 2023.